drewbearded/chat-igniter/README.md

 # Chat Igniter 🔥

 Never stare at a quiet chat again.
-Instant engagement scripts for Twitch streamers.
+Instant engagement scripts for Twitch/YouTube streamers.

 ## Deploy to Vercel (5 minutes)